samtools/tabix/pairs_format_specification.md

 * Pairix
   * Indexing on bgzipped file that is sorted by chr1-chr2-pos1-pos2 and querying on the indexed file.
   * https://github.com/4dn-dcic/pairix
-  * Pairix is developed on top of tabix, but the two indices are not mutually compatible.
+  * Although Pairix is developed on top of tabix, the two indices are not mutually compatible.
 * Pypairix
   * A python binder for pairix is available through pip install.
   * `pip install pypairix`